ben-xD/WSL-colours/README.md

 **How to set it up.**
 Change all the colour slots to these RGB values in properties (Right click the title bar > Properties) to:
+Each colour slot corresponds to a certain type of text in Bash.
+For example, slot 11 are files with executable permission by user.
 **Slot 1:** 50 50 55
 **Slot 2:** 255 255 0
 **Slot 3:** 50 50 55